Agoric/documentation/main/javascript-modifications/lockdown.md

 `console` often has additional methods beyond its de facto "standards".
 The `'unsafe'` setting does not remove them.
-We do not know if these additional methods violate ocap security, so should assume they are unsafe.
+We do not know if these additional methods violate OCap security, so should assume they are unsafe.
 A raw `console` object should only be handled by very trustworthy code.

 Examples from